ayoraind/krocus/README.md

 ## Introduction
 This pipeline predicts MLST from uncorrected long reads derived from pure cultures or metagenomic samples.
-This Nextflow pipeline was adapted from Andrew Page's [github page](https://github.com/andrewjpage/krocus), the original author of the Krocus tool.
+This Nextflow pipeline was adapted from Andrew Page's [Github page](https://github.com/andrewjpage/krocus), the original author of the Krocus tool.
+Follow the instructions in his Github [Usage](https://github.com/andrewjpage/krocus#usage) section to download relevant MLST databases into a suitable database directory.
+I refer to the database in the example code as "pubmlst".

 Inputs are fastqs specified using `--reads`.
 The species to which the sample reads belong are specified using `--mlst_species`.